daohoangson/js-tinhte-api/README.md

 ### api.clone

-Returns a new api instance with the same configuration.
+Returns a new api instance with merged configuration.

+Params:
+ - `config` object

 ### api.fetchApiDataForProvider